Submit Your Talk

 As of this year, a long list of runtimes, including CNCF projects containerd and cri-o, all implement the CRI.
 But did you know there are quite a few others?
 The unique number of CRI combinations is growing, all of which use the common OCI definitions for runtime and image interoperability.

 But how would you decide which container runtime is right for you?
 Clearly each one has tradeoffs.
 This talk will help describe the current landscape and give you details on the why and how of each CRI implementation available today.

-Benefits to the Ecosystem
+Example Benefits to the ecosystem

 It is a repeating comment across the CNCF ecosystem that the number of choices for container runtime is confusing, especially for those who are newer to our ecosystem.
 Even for those who many have heard the names–Docker, containerd, cri-o–even they are curious as to the reasons why there are many varied runtimes available to implement the CRI interface for Kubernetes, and what is the history that brought us to this point.

 This talk helps bring clarity to the container runtime landscape, and especially shows the interesting work being done in additional isolation technologies like gVisor, AWS Firecracker, and Kata containers and why that may be of value to consider for certain security or workload constraints.

 In the end, especially as we have two major runtimes as CNCF projects, this talk hopefully brings a level of insight to practitioners, developers, and operators as to why clusters may choose various runtimes and how new features in Kubernetes like RuntimeClass are making it easier to support mixed clusters that can support the needs of workloads with different isolation features or requirements.

 Submission Reviewer Guidelines